 - Node developer jobs: over 39,000 results

 4. How to learn the MERN stack

-Whether learning yourself online, doing a more formal coding bootcamp or Computer Science degree, the best thing to do is just start somewhere.
+Whether learning yourself online, doing a more formal web development bootcamp or Computer Science degree, the best thing to do is just start somewhere.
 You can adjust as you learn more about what you like and build a web development portfolio as you go.

 If you’re looking to transition into web development, the MERN stack is a great place to start.

 Quite a lot of the better web development programs, such as the CareerFoundry Full-Stack Developer Program teach their students the MERN stack as part of their curriculum.